Ladies – You Got This!

 Women who love camping solo

-Having said all this, many of you go off camping by yourselves.
+Having said all this, many of you go off camping by yourselves and these women love it.

 I appreciate that there’s blokes (and dads) out there that do a great job too.
 But, let’s take this moment to appreciate the ladies, girls, mums, grandmas and great-grandmas.